Robinlovelace/bikeR/stat19.md

 # An analysis of STATS19 data

+## Abstract

+There has been much recent interest in the factors influencing cycle safety.
+Within this broad topic, international differences in accident and mortality rates, protective equipment and bicycle training have received particular attention.
+Within this reseach body there is a growing interest in environmental factors, but few studies have focussed on geographical factors at the local level.
+This paper addresses this research gap by analysing a geo-referenced dataset of bicycle accidents, taken from the UK's STATS19 dataset (2005 - 2013).
+To enable detailed analysis at the local level, Yorkshire and the Humber was selected as the study area, which has a low rate of cycling overall, but high rates of cycling in the cities of York and Hull.
+Descriptive statistics and statistical tests are used to identify the characteristic features of bicycle incidents and how they differ, on average, from other road traffic accidents.
+Spatial statistics are used to characterise the distribution of injuries to cyclists, allowing inferences about the relative risks associated with various geographically distributed features such as roundabouts, junctions, one-way streets, speed limits and cycle paths.
+Temporal analysis identifies how these geographical risk factors intersect with time of day, week and season.
+Overall we provide evidence to suggest local-level geographical factors do play an important role in cycle safety and suggestions of how such data could be used to increase cycle safety nationwide.

 # Research questions
-These questions are inspired by the diverse literature on risk and cycling and guided by knowledge about the STATS19 dataset in terms of the types of research question it can and cannot answer.
-There are many interesting research questions about risk and cycling that STATS19 cannot help answer (e.g. how do drivers' perceptions of cyclists affect the probability of collision? and what influence does experience have on the cyclist crashes?) because the variables about which it provides information are quite focussed.
-However, there are many research questions that *can* be investigated by STATS19 data that are important and remain under-researched using quantitative methods.
+The research is based on the diverse literature on risk and cycling and guided by knowledge about the information contained within the STATS19 dataset.
+There are many interesting research questions about risk and cycling that STATS19 cannot help answer (e.g. how do drivers' perceptions of cyclists affect the probability of collision? and what influence does experience have on the cyclist crashes?).
+The variables about which STATS19 provides insight are quite.
 A selection of some of the most relevant hypotheses to policy makers that can be tackled by analysis of STATS19 data are presented below, in rough descending order of importance and ascending order of complexity: